konseptgrokker/pong_game/README.md

 # Pong
-A pong game made in Javascript canvas :)
+A game of pong made using HTML canvas and Javascript.